Skip to content

 Commands (crates/commands/): Transport-agnostic validation, error sanitization, and shared types.
 Both Tauri and the HTTP bridge use the same command definitions.
 This crate strips internal error details before they reach the frontend, ensuring user-facing error messages are always safe and meaningful.

-Tauri Desktop App (apps/desktop/src-tauri/): Thin adapter layer that wires infrastructure implementations to application use cases via dependency injection (state.rs).
-Tauri commands are ~32 modules that delegate to commands/use cases.
+Tauri desktop app (apps/desktop/src-tauri/): Thin adapter layer that wires infrastructure implementations to application use cases via dependency injection (state.rs).
+Tauri commands are one-per-domain-area thin shim modules that delegate to commands/use cases.

 Crate names reflect their Clean Architecture layer and responsibility: